 - 🔔 Define “shelf life.”
 Keep a record of guides, wikis, and how-tos.
 Set due dates/recurring reminders and update documents when needed.

 - 🔎 Make it searchable.
 Organize information into folders and categories, apply filters and tags.
 Make sure to index everything for easy reference.

 Here’s a free template that includes all the tips discussed in this article.
 Don’t forget to copy it to your Taskade Workspace and share with the rest of the team!

 For some, digital hoarding—the 21-century take on Tsundoku—has become a hook that’s not much different from compulsive social media use or smartphone addiction.
 It’s stimulating, addictive, and makes us feel genuinely productive.

 Except, you already know that isn’t true, right?

 It doesn’t matter if you’re a custodian of documents, photos, videos, browser bookmarks, or unread emails.
 If the thought of parting with digital clutter makes you feel strangely anxious, it’s time for some spring cleaning.

-💡 Before you go… If you’re hungry for more tips on how to stay organized in the digital world, check this awesome interview with Cal Newport, the author of Digital Minimalism: Choosing a Focused Life in a Noisy World.
+💡 Before you go… If you’re hungry for more tips on how to stay organized in the technology-driven, check this awesome interview with Cal Newport, the author of Digital Minimalism: Choosing a Focused Life in a Noisy World.